Guidelines, Requirements and General Information for the 2022 Holiday Festival of the Arts

 - If you participated last year: You may continue using the tags we sent you last year and may add up to 5 more prices to what we already have on file for you.
 We have included a list of the prices already on file, please annotate as needed and return with your Confirmation Form if needed.

 In addition to our in-person festival we will be offering an online option for customers to shop.
-This year vendors will have the option to set up an online store and sell their products online as well as at their booths.
+This year vendors will have the option to set up an Online Market and sell their products online as well as at their booths.
+Included in your membership is a subscription to participate in our Online Market Sign Up.
+You control the inventory and sales commissions go directly to you!
+Orders can be picked up at the Holiday Festival.

-- 30% commission retained on all sales, vendors will be paid no later than January 15.
+- 30% commission retained on all sales, vendors will be paid directly from the online market web page.
 Allied Arts will pay sales tax and credit card processing fees.

-- Inventory items need to be well labeled to match SKU’s or descriptions used in your store.
+- Items need to be well labeled to match SKU’s or descriptions used in your online market store

-- After customers place an order online , inventory items will be picked by staff from the booths.
+- After customers place an order online , inventory items will be picked by staff from the booths or we will contact you to get the items.
 Please ensure the number of items you input into the system matches the number of items you bring us.

 Advertising and Publicity